IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 2: HTML and CSS 101

 #### meta
-Why do we separate HTML and CSS?
+**Why do we separate HTML and CSS?** <br/>So you can easily organize and seperate what you are working on and keep track of the changes you have made once you get into larger files and programs.

 #### HTML
 **What are classes and IDs (and how are they different)?**   <br/> class selectors match an element based on the contents of the element's class attribute.
 Id selectors match an element based on the contents of that element's ID attribute